-I work on mainly on Roman ideas about communication, aesthetics, and political action, especially as they hold (in my opinion) ongoing relevance for the modern world.
-I started my study of classical literature and culture at Middlesex School, where I currently serve on the board of trustees, and continued at Princeton (1991) and the University of Pennsylvania (PhD 1997).
+I work on mainly on Roman ideas about aesthetics, communication, and political action, especially as they hold (in my view) ongoing relevance for the modern world.
+I started my study of classical literature and culture at Middlesex School, where I currently serve on the board of trustees, and continued at Princeton (AB 1991) and the University of Pennsylvania (PhD 1997).
 I taught at the University of Washington and at Stanford before coming to NYU in 2004.

-In recent years, I've put my interest in governance into practice by serving as Director of Honors for the College of Arts and Science at NYU, then as Director of the Morse Academic Plan, NYU's required liberal arts curriculum, and now as Dean for the Humanities.
 Each fall I spend a week or two on the island of San Servolo at the Venice International University, as a member of the Advanced Seminar in Classics and Ancient Near Eastern Studies -- hence the image of San Marco above.
-I spent the spring term of 2012 in Wassenaar near the Hague, where I was a fellow at the NIAS, the Netherlands Institute for Advanced Study, whose icon is the owl of Athena.
-When I can, I hike in the White Mountains of New Hampshire.
-And while his artistic practice bars me from putting up an image of his work, I have greatly valued my work for and in the pieces of Tino Sehgal, recent winner of the Golden Lion at the Venice Bienniale.
+While his artistic practice bars me from putting up an image of his work, I have greatly valued my work for and in the pieces of Tino Sehgal, recent winner of the Golden Lion at the Venice Bienniale.

-I've been active in the American Philological Association: I'm was recently elected to the Board of Directors, and in the past I've co-chaired the Nominating Committee and chaired the Committee on the Status of Women and Minority Groups.
+I've been active in the American Philological Association: I serve on the Board of Directors, and in the past I've co-chaired the Nominating Committee and chaired the Committee on the Status of Women and Minority Groups.
 My most popular publication--certainly I get the most feedback about it--is my handbook "Going on the Market," which guides graduate students and junior PhDs through the process of applying for jobs and post-doctoral fellowships.
 Though this work is time-consuming, the insight I've gained into the workings of academia, both the university and the state of the profession, has been invaluable.

-My first book, The State of Speech: Rhetoric and Political Thought in Ancient Rome, was published by Princeton in 2007; the second book, The Life of Roman Republicanism, also from Princeton, is forthcoming later this year (2014).
+My first book, The State of Speech: Rhetoric and Political Thought in Ancient Rome, was published by Princeton in 2007; the second book, The Life of Roman Republicanism, also from Princeton, has now appeared.
 I have grown intensely interested in the role of aesthetic experience in the formation of political judgment, the place of dissent in various institutions committed to the preservation and dissemination of knowledge, and the representation of ethical choice in Roman rhetorical education and the law.
 Some day soon I hope to marry my interest in opera and twentieth century art (especially minimalism) to this scholarly interest: I made a small stab at this with a piece on Vergil's Eclogues about ten years ago.
 I'm currently at work on various articles and co-editing a volume for Oxford on ancient literary theory and criticism with fellow classicist Nancy Worman.